Bharathkumar-Tamilarasu/Pizza-Analytics-Showcase/Query Execution Log.md

 #### II.
 Average Order Value

-The average amount spent per order, calculated by dividing the total revenue by the total number of orders.
+The average amount spent per order is calculated by dividing the total revenue by the total number of orders.

 ````sql
 SELECT SUM(TOTAL_PRICE) / COUNT(DISTINCT ORDER_ID) AS AVERAGE_ORDER_VALUE